24 Hours in Vientiane

 After visiting That Luang, make your way over to Buddha Park, where Buddhism and Hinduism combine in an eclectic group of statues alongside the river.
 Once you’ve checked out the statues, have some lunch and relax under the sala, drinking from a coconut as the river drifts past.

-Heading back to town, drop in at the Lao Disabled Women’s Development Centre, where, as well as seeing the great work they are doing, you can buy some wonderful handmade gifts to take home.
+As you head back into town, drop in at the Lao Disabled Women’s Development Centre, where, as well as seeing the great work they are doing, you can buy some wonderful handmade gifts to take home.

 Clay House by Souliya:

 The river road gives you a great glimpse into Lao life as it bends alongside paddy fields and bamboo huts, while fishermen cast their nets from boats.
-Call in at the Clay House by Souliya where Souliya Phoumivong can give you a tour of his workshop, where he makes clay animations for TV shows and educational programs for schools.
+Call in at the Clay House by Souliya where Souliya Phoumivong can give you a tour of his workshop.
+It is here that he makes clay animations for TV shows and educational programs for schools.
 While you are there, check out the Khmer ruins of an ancient temple in his garden which is crammed with fruits and veggies, both familiar and unusual.
 Just make sure you make an appointment to visit first!

 Sinouk Coffee Pavilion:

 Once back in town, head over to the night market.
-In the evening they close the road to traffic and courting couples stroll, kids are taught to ride bicycles, and the river glows red in the sunset.
-Street food vendors line the Mekong River Road offering a wealth of BBQ fish, fresh vegetables and delicious delicacies to tempt any palate.
-To finish this full day in Vientiane, drop in at the The Spirit House and try one of their specially crafted cocktails.
-Their Lao Botanical Gin with lemongrass, lime leaf, fresh lime and pomelo is definitely worth checking out (and you can even buy a bottle to take home), while their Ultimate G&T is highly recommended!
+In the evening they close the Mekong Riverside road to traffic and as courting couples stroll, kids are taught to ride bicycles – the river glows a glorious red as the sun sets.
+Street food vendors offer a wealth of BBQ fish, fresh vegetables and delicious delicacies to tempt any palate.
+Follow the river upstream for a few hundred metres and you will find more food stalls, local beer bars and some great restaurants to enjoy the evening from.